Annie has an account in Bank X.

 Was Annie a less loyal customer to bank X or did bank X didn’t take much care of Annie?

 Well, the answer to this question is simple.
-Lack of an interaction mechanism between the bank and Annie was the much possible reason for the poor experience.
+The lack of an ordered Customer Experience Management (CXM) between the bank and Annie was the most obvious reason for the poor experience.

-Though improving customer experience has been a major goal in banks for several years, they still face challenges when it comes to delivering timely communications.
+Though improving customer experience trends in banking in 2022 has been a major goal for several years, they still face challenges when it comes to delivering timely communications.
 As the banking industry is information intensive, delivering compelling communications in the form of documents, statements, policies, letters, notifications, & correspondence is a must.
 But with the proliferation of new communication channels like web, mobile, social media, SMS, etc., the ability to deliver relevant and consistent communications has become tough.

-Here are 3 important hurdles that banks face while shifting to an outside-in customer communications approach:
+Here are 3 important hurdles that banks face while shifting to an outside-in customer experience management approach:

-• Identifying the basic hurdle is one of the biggest challenges for banks these days.
-As banks must service customers via different channels, they have overtime created multiple applications which work in silos.
-As a result, these applications are not synchronized that ultimately affects the customer experience.
-What becomes more challenging is the lack of a centralized communication strategy that bogs down the capability of banks to deliver consistency across channels.
-All this results in disjointed customer communication efforts that are not personalized and a threat to your outside-in customer communications approach.
+Identifying the basic hurdle is one of the biggest challenges for banks these days.
+As banks must service customers via different channels, they have over time created multiple applications which work in silos.
+As a result, these applications are not synchronized that ultimately affects the customer experience management.

-• Lack of agile technology is one of the major hurdles banks face while adopting an outside-in approach.
+The lack of agile technology is one of the major hurdles banks face while adopting an outside-in approach.
 This often happens due to the outdated or legacy platforms that hold back the organizations from innovating.
-To achieve consistency and innovation in customer communication efforts, it becomes necessary for the banks to adopt a technology that enhances their capability to deliver communications on multiple channels in a robust way.
+To achieve consistency and innovation in customer communication efforts, it becomes necessary for banks to adopt a technology that enhances their capability to deliver communications on multiple channels in a robust way.